SPDX-License-Identifier: BSD-2-Clause

 Constructs an OTPStore object from data

-:param data: The data object, defaults to None
+:param data: The data dict, defaults to None

 """